 NAVY ANNEX - FEDERAL OFFICE BUILDING 2 (FB2) FY 2000 - National Defense Authorization Act - P.L.
 106-65 as amended by Sec 2851 of P.L.
-107-314, National Defense Authorization Act for FY 2003 Subtitle F-Expansion of Arlington National Cemetery SEC.
+107-314, National Defense Authorization Act for FY 2003, Sec 2863 of P.L.
+107-107, National Defense Authorization Act for FY 2002, and Sec 2881 of P.L.
+108-375, National Defense Authorization Act for FY 2005.
+Subtitle F-Expansion of Arlington National Cemetery SEC.
 2881.
-TRANSFER FROM NAVY ANNEX, ARLINGTON, VIRGINIA. - (a) LAND TRANSFER REQUIRED- The Secretary of Defense shall provide for the transfer to the Secretary of the Army of administrative jurisdiction over three parcels of real property consisting of approximately 36 acres and known as the Navy Annex (in this section referred to as the 'Navy Annex property'). - (b) USE OF LAND-(1) Subject to paragraph (2), the Secretary of the Army shall incorporate the Navy Annex property transferred under subsection (a) into Arlington National Cemetery. - (2) The Secretary of Defense shall reserve not more than 10 acres of the Navy Annex property (of which not more than six acres may be north of the existing Columbia Pike) as a site for- Such other memorials that the Secretary of Defense considers compatible with Arlington National Cemetery and the Air Force Memorial. - (c) REMEDIATION OF LAND FOR CEMETERY USE- Immediately after the transfer of administrative jurisdiction over the Navy Annex property, the Secretary of Defense shall provide for the removal of any improvements on that property and shall prepare the property for use as a part of Arlington National Cemetery. - (d) ESTABLISHMENT OF MASTER PLAN- (1) The Secretary of Defense shall establish a master plan for the use of the Navy Annex property transferred under subsection (a). - (2) The master plan shall take into account (A) the report submitted by the Secretary of the Army on the expansion of Arlington National Cemetery required at page 787 of the Joint Explanatory Statement of the Committee of Conference to accompany the bill H.R.
-3616 of the One Hundred Fifth Congress (House Report 105-436 of the 105th Congress), and (B) the use of the acres reserved under subsection (b)(2) for a memorial or museum. - (3) The master plan shall be established in consultation with the National Capital Planning Commission and only after coordination with appropriate officials of the Commonwealth of Virginia and of the County of Arlington, Virginia, with respect to matters pertaining to real property under the jurisdiction of those officials located in or adjacent to the Navy Annex property, including assessments of the effects on transportation, infrastructure, and utilities in that county by reason of the proposed uses of the Navy Annex property under subsection (b). - (4) Not later than 180 days after the date of the Bob Stump National Defense Authorization Act for FY 2003, the Secretary of Defense shall submit to Congress the master plan established under this subsection. - (e) IMPLEMENTATION OF MASTER PLAN- The Secretary of Defense may implement the provisions of the master plan at any time after the Secretary submits the master plan to Congress.
+TRANSFER FROM NAVY ANNEX, ARLINGTON, VIRGINIA. - (a) LAND TRANSFER REQUIRED- The Secretary of Defense shall provide for the transfer to the Secretary of the Army of administrative jurisdiction over four parcels of real property consisting of approximately 40 acres and known as the Navy Annex (in this section referred to as the 'Navy Annex property'). - (b) USE OF LAND-(1) Subject to paragraph (2), the Secretary of the Army shall incorporate the Navy Annex property transferred under subsection (a) into Arlington National Cemetery. - (2) The Secretary of Defense shall reserve not more than four acres of the Navy Annex property south of the existing Columbia Pike as a site for such other memorials or museums that the Secretary considers compatible with Arlington National Cemetery and the Air Force Memorial.(c) REMEDIATION OF LAND FOR CEMETERY USE- Immediately after the transfer of administrative jurisdiction over the Navy Annex property, the Secretary of Defense shall provide for the removal of any improvements on that property and shall prepare the property for use as a part of Arlington National Cemetery. - (d) ESTABLISHMENT OF MASTER PLAN- (1) The Secretary of Defense shall establish a master plan for the use of the Navy Annex property transferred under subsection (a). - (2) The master plan shall take into account (A) the report submitted by the Secretary of the Army on the expansion of Arlington National Cemetery required at page 787 of the Joint Explanatory Statement of the Committee of Conference to accompany the bill H.R.
+3616 of the One Hundred Fifth Congress (House Report 105-436 of the 105th Congress), and (B) the use of the acres reserved under subsection (b)(2) for a memorial or museum. - (3) The master plan shall be established in consultation with the National Capital Planning Commission and only after coordination with appropriate officials of the Commonwealth of Virginia and of the County of Arlington, Virginia, with respect to matters pertaining to real property under the jurisdiction of those officials located in or adjacent to the Navy Annex property, including assessments of the effects on transportation, infrastructure, and utilities in that county by reason of the proposed uses of the Navy Annex property under subsection (b). - (4) Not later than 180 days after the date of the enactment of Bob Stump National Defense Authorization Act for FY 2003, the Secretary of Defense shall submit to Congress the master plan established under this subsection. - (e) IMPLEMENTATION OF MASTER PLAN- The Secretary of Defense may implement the provisions of the master plan at any time after the Secretary submits the master plan to Congress.